tis-lab/tox-class/docs/index.md

 #### Privacy
-\* This tutorial is scoped for public data and communications only.
+\* This class is scoped for public data and communications only.

 ### Contact us
 For questions, contact us at [melissa.haendel@oregonstate.edu](mailto:melissa.haendel@oregonstate.edu)